CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 Just note that `default` will be returned, even if you intentionally try to "return" `None`.
 To clarify, **`self.done(None)` won't return `None`, but the default value!**

+## Non-blocking popups
+The return-functionality of popups is only possible because the code "gets stuck" when the popup opens.
+The code "waits" for the popup to generate a return-value.

+However, creating popups that can't return anything can be useful too.
+That's why, `sg.BasePopupNonblocking` is available since SwiftGUI version 0.10.17.

+It works the same as `sg.BasePopup`, but without the return-functionality.

+That means, "calling" the popup doesn't return a value, but an instance of `sg.BasePopupNonblocking`, like you'd expect.
+Also, `self.done()` doesn't work and the option `default` isn't available.

 ## Some considerations
 Popups created this way are still `sg.SubWindow`s.
 As with other subwindows, when creating one before creating `sg.Window`, the popup will turn into the main window.